DuongJs/manga/README.md

 - **High Accuracy**: Leverages Gemini 2.5 Flash Lite model for superior text recognition and translation
 - **Fast Processing**: Uses optimized configuration with thinking budget set to 0 for faster responses
 - **No Separate OCR Required**: Gemini processes the image directly, eliminating the need for separate OCR step
-- **Batch Optimization**: Multiple images are processed in a single API call to reduce costs
 - **Custom Prompts**: Add custom instructions to control translation style and context
 - **API Key Rotation**: Automatically rotates through multiple API keys for high-volume usage